charlessu800/MMv3/docs/sanity.md

     * **MacOS** - [SerialTools](https://apps.apple.com/us/app/serialtools/id611021963?mt=12) and [screen](https://en.wikipedia.org/wiki/GNU_Screen) after running ls /dev/tty.* youre going to type into your terminal -> screen "whatever you identified as the correct port".
 If this doesn't work, its a bit finiky, open up serialTools to the terminal tab change your serial port to the usb you identified and press the connect button on the right hand side.
 After, press disconnect and do the terminal instructions again.
     * **Linux** - [screen](https://en.wikipedia.org/wiki/GNU_Screen)
 6. Follow the instructions printed to the serial monitor.
 You may have to press CTRL-C and CTRL-D to reset if you don't see anything.
     * IR sensor readings should be around 30,000-60,000 without a surface in front of them and under 5,000 with your hand right in front of them.
+Speak to a staff member if you need help with this part of the lab!
-    * Encoders should be \~217 ticks per revolution.
+    * Spin the wheels manually, Encoders should be \~217 ticks per revolution, use the divot in the wheel as a guide :).